Esports in education: preparing students for their digital futures

 Putting parents in the picture – half of UK parents who think that esports doesn’t play a positive role in education believe that the content is not relevant or appropriate for education purposes, that it is a distraction from learning methods, and that it will not provide children with real-world experiences.
 This suggests that more knowledge sharing with parents could be all it takes to see an uptick in support for esports in education.

 Breaking down digital divides – Accessibility poses another barrier to esports in education, with 53% of education stakeholders citing network connections at school/college campuses and home as not strong enough.
-Meanwhile, of those education stakeholders who believed that esports should not be taught in school (19%), almost half (46%) attributed this to the fact that not every student will have accessibility to esports at home.
+Meanwhile, of those education stakeholders who believed that esports should not be taught in school (19%), almost half (46%) attributed this to the fact that not every student will have access to esports at home.
 The pandemic fully exposed this digital divide, as life went online and those without access or devices were isolated.
 It resulted in lost education for the poorest and most vulnerable students.

 Coming together for brighter student futures – There is plenty of work to be done to secure the digitally-driven education students need to prepare them for future careers.
 While the Dell Technologies report demonstrates an exciting level of awareness and curiosity among educators and parents, misperceptions around what esports really is and its educational value still need to be addressed.
 Parents and teachers must be fully aware of the value esports can have in education if it is to get the support and investment it needs.

 Click here to read the full Esports in education: preparing students for their digital futures report.
 You may also be interested in the gaming in 2022 – how do consumers engage report.
 Click here for more info.